Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Daoguang Era Imperial Qing Dynasty Elegant Red Glazed Pear-Shaped Vase

 This exquisite vase, originating from the Qing Dynasty and specifically the Daoguang period, features a pear-form design.
-It is expertly crafted, exhibiting a remarkable rich red hue that is visually captivating.
+It is expertly crafted, exhibiting a remarkably rich red hue that is visually captivating.
 The vase shows evidence of flaking in the biscuit, indicative of its age, and is marked on the base with the six-character Daoguang mark.
 The vase measures approximately 8 7/8 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Qianlong Period with Imperial Seal Mark Egg Yolk Yellow Vase